 Operational risk in the banking system is not a new concept.
-However, it’s only recently been elevated to a distinct risk category that can shape the risk profiles of financial institutions.
+Only recently, however, has it been elevated to a distinct risk category that can shape the risk profiles of financial institutions.
 This elevation is mainly due to the Basel Committee on Banking Supervision (BCBS).

 Banks and other financial institutions must evaluate and manage operational risk through various tools and mitigation strategies.

-In banking, as in other industries, operational risk is often confused with strategic risk.
-However, the two concepts are distinct and should be managed as such.
+In banking (as in other industries) operational risk is often confused with strategic risk.
+The two concepts actually are distinct and should be managed as such.

 Top Operational Risks in Banking and Financial Services